 The collars remained on individual wolves for a few weeks (most of the pups pulled the collars off early) up to almost two years.
 During that time, the collars were programmed to take a location every four hours to aid in mapping pack territories and sizes, determine travel corridors, and note dispersal and seasonal movements, and habitat use.
 During the winter months, the collars enabled researchers to locate individuals from the air to obtain pack counts.

-Since 2013, 19 individuals in 11 pack areas have been collared on the Diminished Reservation (13), Ceded Lands (3), and the Northwest Angle (3).
-Those collared included 10 males and 9 females captured and tracked.
-Preliminary territory sizes vary with habitat, but wolves covered areas as small as 60 sq. mi. up to over 550 sq. mi. (one of our dispersers) with an average of about 236 sq. mi.
+Since 2013, 34 individuals (21 males and 12 females) in 11 pack areas have been collared on the Diminished Reservation (13), Ceded Lands (3), and the Northwest Angle (3).
+Preliminary territory sizes vary with habitat, but wolves covered areas as small as 60 sq. mi. up to almost 5,000 sq. mi. (one of our dispersers) with an average of about 236 sq. mi.
+One of our relocating males left his 400 sq. mi. area at the Narrows, traveled 133 miles (to the NE and then East of the Diminished) to settle in 35 NE of Mizpah, MN.